 All meetings are on Sundays at 10am PST / 1pm EST and run for about ninety minutes.
 In each seminar, we will first hear from a presenter as a full group, then discuss the readings all together.

 We have a sliding scale for participants, ranging from the full fee of $400 to free.
 Please select what you can afford.
-Suggested donation for fully employed, non-contingent workers and students who want to partake in all three sections is $400.
+Suggested donation for fully employed, non-contingent workers and students who want to partake in all three sections is $450.
 Participants are welcome to join for all or some of the following meetings, but you have the opportunity to select the specific sections you wish to attend.
 Once registered, you will receive zoom information and access to the readings.
-Your contributions will fund our the continuation of this programming, as well as Parapraxis magazine.
-Register for Seminar Five: “Economies” here.
+Your contributions will fund our the continuation of this programming.

 CURRENT SEMINAR